• Skip to primary navigation

 Making gulab jamuns at home is so easy to make and taste just divine.
 You just need a handful of ingredients to make this jamun.
 Super delicious gulab jamun recipe which is so yummy and is really easy to make.
 It needs simple ingredients and taste so good.
 Perfect for parties.
 Fried milk balls soaked in a cardamom scented syrup is the ellaborate description for jamuns.

 Boil sugar and water in a sauce pan till it gets sticky.
-Usual ratio for sugar to water is 1 cup of sugar to 2 cups of water and the boiling time is around 5 to 10 mins to get sticky texture.
+Usual ratio for sugar to water 1:1.
+For every 1 cup of sugar use 1 cup of water and the boiling time is around 5 to 10 mins to get sticky texture.
+When you touch the syrup and rub between your fingers, it should be slightly sticky.

 Shaping Gulab jamuns